-- 1. Administration of the Council, the Constitution, Member and Mayoral Support and learning and development. - 2.
-Electoral services and democratic and community engagement including arrangements for community groups and forums e.g. senior citizens forums, and strategic partnerships e.g. Rushmoor Partners Network - 3.
-Corporate planning, policy and performance management including data collection and analysis - 4.
-International links - 5.
-Community development and neighbourhood renewal including activities to tackle deprivation, improve cohesion, community and ward grants, the Good Causes Lottery and education - 6.
+- 1. Administration of the Council, the Constitution, Member and mayoral support and learning and development. - 2.
+Electoral services and democratic and community engagement including arrangements for community groups and forums e.g. senior citizens forums, and strategic partnerships e.g. Rushmoor Partners Network. - 3.
+Corporate planning, policy and performance management including data collection and analysis. - 4.
+International links. - Community development including activities to tackle deprivation, improve cohesion, community and ward grants, the Good Causes Lottery and supporting educational improvement. - 6.
 Health and wellbeing and functions in relation to health education and local and national initiatives and campaigns as appropriate. - 7.
-Civil emergency plans and procedures
+Civil emergency plans and procedures. - 8.
+Strategy and plans relating to climate change.